Janje12/hybridweather-be/README.md

 ## Functions :gear:

-:heavy_check_mark: Changeable APP_ID for openweather api in application.propreties
+✅ Changeable APP_ID for openweather api in application.propreties
-:heavy_check_mark: Changeable CITY_NAMES and COUNTRY_CODES in application.propreties
+✅ Changeable CITY_NAMES and COUNTRY_CODES in application.propreties
-:heavy_check_mark: Changeable UNITS (metrics, imperial) which data is presented in application.propreties
+✅ Changeable UNITS (metrics, imperial) which data is presented in application.propreties
-:heavy_check_mark: REST endpoint for fetching all the cities
+✅ REST endpoint for fetching all the cities
-:heavy_check_mark: REST endpoint for fetching the average temeprature for all the cities
+✅ REST endpoint for fetching the average temeprature for all the cities
-:heavy_check_mark: Average temperature endpoint can take query parameters for further customization on data sent
+✅ Average temperature endpoint can take query parameters for further customization on data sent
-:heavy_check_mark: Average temperature endpoint auto sorted by temperature
+✅ Average temperature endpoint auto sorted by temperature

 ## TODO :books: